 From roof damage and catastrophes, to water, fire, and even crop damage

-When you’ve had damage to your property, whether it be commercial or residential, you’ll need to determine if the damage is worthy of filing an insurance claim.
+When you’ve had damage to your property, whether commercial or residential, you’ll need to determine if the damage is worthy of filing an insurance claim.
 There are many factors to consider before calling the insurance company.

 These are all questions that we can answer for you at no charge and with no obligation.
 There’s more to consider than just what meets the eye.
 You also have loss of wages in businesses (business interruption), content damage and replacement, additional living expenses (when you’ve had to move out temporarily), and other fileable items that you probably wouldn’t think about, until it’s breaking the bank!